lukefitz1/node-api/README.md

+If you are looking for a starter skeleton for a node API, check out the branch default_starter_api

-To create the local DB, run `createdb node_api_development`
+To create the local DB, run `createdb node_api_development` - uses the pg package

-With the Sequelize CLI installed, run sequelize db:migrate
+With the Sequelize CLI installed, run sequelize db:migrate to run the database migrations